Eddie Howe: Loris Karius is ready to play | We haven't discussed 2018 Champions League final

-Karius made two bad errors in Liverpool's 2018 Champions League final defeat to Real Madrid; performance later put down to concussion but he didn't play for Reds again; German battling with Mark Gillespie for Wembley start amid Newcastle goalkeeper crisis following Nick Pope red card
+Loris Karius made two bad errors in Liverpool's 2018 Champions League final defeat; German battling with Mark Gillespie for Carabao Cup final start after Nick Pope red card; Watch Man Utd vs Newcastle on Sunday, live on Sky Sports Football from 3pm; kick-off 4.30pm

-Eddie Howe has backed Loris Karius to perform if he is selected for the Carabao Cup final, despite the German not featuring for an English club since his nightmare Champions League display for Liverpool in 2018.
+Eddie Howe has backed Loris Karius to perform if he is selected for the Carabao Cup final, live on Sky Sports, despite the German not featuring for an English club since his nightmare Champions League display for Liverpool in 2018.

 The goalkeeper made two bad errors in Liverpool's 3-1 defeat in the final of Europe's top club competition five years ago, with Reds boss Jurgen Klopp later putting the mistakes "100 per cent" down to concussion Karius experienced in the game.